benzookapi/shopify-barebone-app-sample/README.md

 - [App Bridge Actions](https://shopify.dev/apps/tools/app-bridge/actions)
 - [Polaris Compoments by React](https://polaris.shopify.com/components)

-For extensions like Theme App Extensinons, Shopify Functtions, and Checkout Extensions, refer to the [app extensions](https://shopify.dev/docs/apps/build/app-extensions) page.
+For extensions like Theme App Extensinons, Shopify Functions, and Checkout UI Extensions, refer to the [App extensions](https://shopify.dev/docs/apps/build/app-extensions) and [List of app extensions](https://shopify.dev/docs/apps/build/app-extensions/list-of-app-extensions).

 # How to run
 0. Create your Shopify partner account from [here](https://www.shopify.com/partners) and create a Shopify app **manually** (not choosing Shopify CLI) in the app menu of your dashboard.
 Also, [create a development store](https://shopify.dev/docs/api/development-stores#create-a-development-store-to-test-your-app) to install this app too.
 If you want to customize this sample code, don't forget to clone (fork) this repository to make your own one.